jbaublitz/neli/README.md

 ## Examples using `neli`

 Examples of working code exist in the `examples/` subdirectory on Github.
-They have a separate `Cargo.toml` file to provide easy testing and use.
+Run `cargo build --examples` to build the examples.

-Workflows seem to usually follow a pattern of socket creation,and then either sending and receiving messages in request/response
+Workflows usually follow a pattern of socket creation, and then either sending and receiving messages in request/response
 formats: